-Imagine that you are hanging from an invisible silk cord cord that is lifting your body gently upwards and straightening your spine.
+Imagine that you are hanging from an invisible bungee cord that is lifting your body upwards and straightening your spine.
 The idea here is to feel buoyant like a ball floating on water and yet gravity is pulling your body weight down.

 The cord attaches at the top and back of your head directly above the spine.
 Every other part of your body is hanging.

 At first just stand this way and after you have practiced long enough that you can easily get into the feeling of this posture then see if you can walk around this way.
 Getting the feeling of the Invisible Thread is very healthy for the body as it aligns your posture and allows the energy to flow unrestricted.

 2. Shoulders Hanging & Relaxed